MJRidder/village-app/README.md

 ### First Time Users

-- New users can access can read through existing support posts to see that they are not alone and to see how other parents would have solved similar challenges
+- New users can read through existing support posts to see that they are not alone and to see how other parents would have solved similar challenges

 - New users can find parents and support posts in their own neighborhood, to connect with